ControlFlag: A Self-Supervised Idiosyncratic Pattern Detection System for Software Control Structures: Experimental Evaluation

-Figure~\ref{fig:eval_patterns_found_missing} shows the effect of having two abstraction levels on the number of patterns that are found.
-In summary, all the patterns are found at L2 level, while a few are missing at L1 level.
-Figure~\ref{fig:eval_patterns_flagged_anomalies} shows the number of patterns flagged as anomalies at the anomaly threshold of 1\% and 5\%.
+Figure~\ref{fig:eval_patterns_found_missing} and Figure~\ref{fig:eval_patterns_flagged_anomalies} show the results of the scanning phase.
+Figure~\ref{fig:eval_patterns_found_missing} shows the effect of two abstraction levels on the number of patterns that are found and missing in the prefix trees.
+The figure also shows the number of flagged anomalies at different abstraction levels.
+In summary, all the patterns are found at the L2 level (except for \texttt{VLC}, which had 10 missing at L2 level), while a few are missing at the L1 level.
+Figure~\ref{fig:eval_patterns_flagged_anomalies} shows the effect of different anomaly thresholds (1\% and 5\%) on number of patterns flagged as anomalies.
 As expected, the number of anomalies flagged at 5\% are higher than that at 1\%.
-This raises an obvious and deeply studied question: what should the anomalous theshold be set to?
-We could set a threshold to a value smaller than 1\%, especially, since Figure~\ref{fig:cpp_source_patterns} shows that many patterns have reduced frequencies at L1 level.
-Yet, because the absolute number of anomalies flagged at L1 level (after removing duplicates) are reasonable for a manual inspection, we chose not to experiment with reducing the anomaly threshold further (at least for this early work).
+This raises an obvious and deeply studied question: what should the anomalous threshold be set to?
+We could set the threshold to a value smaller than 1\%, given that Figure~\ref{fig:cpp_source_patterns} shows that many patterns have small frequencies at the L1 level.
+Yet, because the absolute number of anomalies flagged at the L1 level (after removing duplicates) are reasonable for a manual inspection, we chose not to experiment with reducing the anomaly threshold further.

-\textbf{Anomalies flagged in the scans.} Here we discuss some of the anomalous pattern violations \system\ found in OpenSSL and CURL.
-Detailed report of these anomalies along with their automatic correction results are discussed in Appendix~\ref{section:appendix_result}.
-Note that we have not yet confirmed if these anomalies are bugs --- we can only confirm them after applying the changes suggested in the automatic corrections and running the automated tests or contacting developers.
+\textbf{Anomalies flagged in the scans.} We now discuss some of the reported anomalies in our experiments.
+As OpenSSL had the highest number of anomalies, we chose OpenSSL as the candidate for analysis.
+We also discuss an anomaly from CURL that led to software change.
+A more detailed report of these anomalies is provided in Appendix~\ref{section:appendix_result}.
+Note that we have not yet confirmed if these anomalies are bugs --- we can only confirm that by applying the changes suggested in the automatic corrections and running the validation tests (or contacting the developers).